routefire/go-routefire/README.md

 client := routefire.New(username, password)
 ```

+### Direct market access (DMA) orders

+The DMA API provides low-level access to the connectivity layer in Routefire Core.
+Therefore, DMA orders specify precisely the venue and price level at which to place
+a trade, instead of using an algorithm to decide the optimal way to enter the order.
+(A standard free Routefire account is a DMA account.)

+The DMA API is available via the methods ending in `*DMA`:
+- `SubmitOrderDMA`: submit an order to a trading venue
+- `OrderStatusDMA`: get order status from a trading venue
+- `CancelOrderDMA`: cancel a given order at a trading venue
+- `GetConsolidatedOrderBookDMA`: get consolidated order book across trading venues
+- `BalanceDMA`: get balance for a given asset at a given venue

 ### Routefire (algorithmic) orders

 To submit orders that are worked by Routefire algorithms, a different set of methods